 Biometrics are used in security systems to decrease the risk of unauthorised access, either from a stolen access hardware device (e.g an access card or key fob) or ID.
 Biometric data is unique and therefore difficult to imitate.
 Examples of biometrics include: iris patterns, fingerprint pattern, hand shape.

 From £150 to 1500 depending on manufacturer and requirements

 Biometrics are more secure than passwords and cannot be as easily stolen as key fobs or access cards.
-There is always the possibility the database can be hacked, or that somebody’s fingerprint can be obtained from an imprint left somewhere.
+There is always the possibility the data base can be hacked, or that somebody’s finger print can be obtain from an imprint left somewhere.

 A gate barrier system is a security system comprising of a gate which restricts vehicle users and pedestrians from freely accessing a place without present authentication of some type.
 Examples of barrier systems include vehicular gates, barriers and bollards.

 An automatic boom barrier works by having the boom barrier bar or pole rising vertically to allow the passage of authorised vehicles to drive through.
 This either happens when a vehicle has been authorised to enter by ANPR technology or the vehicular user has printed off a parking ticket.

 Turnstile access control systems work by only allowing the access of one person at a time, allowing for one way traffic only.
 The person walking through is only given access upon the presentation of the appropriate credentials, examples being biometric data, identity documents and access cards.